 Our household consists of myself, my husband, and our young son.
 Since we live off the grid, our water comes out of our concrete cistern that collects rainwater from our metal roof.
 We typically refill our Berkey each night before going to bed and wake up to 2.5 gallons of fresh filtered water.
 The water is ready to drink and doesn’t require additional boiling to get rid of any pathogens that might be lurking.

-During the fall, winter, and spring, the capacity of the Big Berkey is more than enough for our daily drinking needs.
+During the fall, winter, and spring, the capacity of the Big Berkey gives us more than enough water for our daily drinking needs.
 We make coffee and tea with it every day and drink straight out of the Berkey for all other drinks.
 We don’t keep soft drinks around and rarely have juice, so it’s mostly water around here.

 Aside from drinking the water, we also keep a bottle of water in our bathroom for brushing teeth.
 We pour a bit of water into a cup for wetting the brush and rinsing.
 This practice also saves us a TON of water versus running the faucet.